UX Research 101: Establishing your UX research strategy

 Utsav Kaushish, analytics manager at EzCater said: "Today, the biggest companies in the world use a blend of user research and data science to learn everything they can about their customers and their market.
 It’s not an either/or proposition; rather, both disciplines are essential and can continuously strengthen each other.
 As a data scientist, I understand the value of unlocking insights about thousands and thousands of customers at once.
 But it cannot replace the surprising results that emerge when you talk to those customers one-on-one."

-UX research operations managers serves as the organizational hero for your team, taking charge of participant recruitment and management, as well as overseeing all logistical aspects of UX research.
+UX research operations managers and Res Ops serve as the organizational hero for your team, taking charge of participant recruitment and management, as well as overseeing all logistical aspects of UX research.
 This encompasses everything from sourcing locations and equipment to ensuring that participants have all necessary resources before and after research sessions.

 Steps to build your UX research strategy